What is 80% of 85? A Deep Dive into Percentages and Their Applications

 Understanding Percentages: The Foundation

 A percentage is a fraction or a ratio expressed as a number out of 100.
 The word "percent" literally means "out of one hundred" ("per" meaning "for each" and "cent" meaning "hundred").
-Therefore, 80% can be written as 80/100 or 0.80 as a decimal.
+Which means, 80% can be written as 80/100 or 0.80 as a decimal.
 Understanding this basic principle is crucial for performing any percentage calculation.

 Calculating 80% of 85: Three Methods